ajaxxxxxxxx/ajaxxxxxxxx.github.io/_05GeneralGameplayGuides/Travelling-Between-the-Capital-and-Mojave.md

+---
+layout: default
+title: TravellingBetween Capital & Mojave
+nav_order: 3
+description: How to Get to the Mojave & Back
+---

 # **How to Travel from the Capital to the Mojave**
 **This guide contains spoilers for the TTW quest "There & Back Again" in addition to location spoilers for the game.
 In addition it was taken directly from the TTW forums.
 Credits to [pintocat here](https://taleoftwowastelands.com/viewtopic.php?t=6730)**